-• As a panelist(s)/speaker(s)/presenter(s)/facilitator(s), are we providing our content in accessible ways to ensure we are creating an inclusive environment for everyone to participate?
+· As a panelist(s)/speaker(s)/presenter(s)/facilitator(s), are we providing our content in accessible ways to

-- Consider providing a content accessibility or support for panel(s)/speaker(s)/presenter(s)/facilitator(s) that includes the following recommendations for materials and presentations: - For attendees who are blind or who have low vision have large print and Braille materials available. - Provide materials on a flash drive so that people needing to download information ahead of time can access materials. - For attendees who are D/deaf or Hard of Hearing make your face available in case they want to read lips. - Always use a microphone you never know when someone is using the hearing loop in your area.
+- · Consider providing a content accessibility or support for panel(s)/speaker(s)/presenter(s)/facilitator(s) that includes the following recommendations for materials and presentations: - For attendees who are blind or who have low vision have large print and Braille materials available. - Provide materials on a flash drive so that people needing to download information ahead of time can access materials. - For attendees who are D/deaf or Hard of Hearing make your face available in case they want to read - Always use a microphone you never know when someone is using the hearing loop in your area.
 See the Microphone Use section of this guide. - Provide content and critical information in alternative languages.
 Use of the Language Interpretation and Translation section for this guide for detailed tips. - Provide accessible presentation materials and handouts and use the Event Materials and Digital Materials part of this Guide to facilitate the creation of those guidelines for your event or program.